 Mayall orbits the sun every 947 days (2.59 years), coming as close as 1.68 AU and reaching as far as 2.10 AU from the sun.
 Mayall is about 8.3 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

-Mayall's orbit is 0.70 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+Mayall's orbit is 0.69 AU from Earth's orbit at its closest point.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.